tungbq/devops-toolkit/README.md

 devops-toolkit-cli shell
 ```

+### 3. Get Help

-- For more commands, use `devops-toolkit-cli help`.
+- For more commands, run `devops-toolkit-cli help`.
+- For detailed `devops-toolkit-cli` document and advanced usage, see: [docs/usage/devops_toolkit_cli](./docs/usage/devops_toolkit_cli.md)

-## Use DevOps Toolkit with docker command directly
+## Use DevOps Toolkit with Docker Command Directly

-Follow this instruction if you would like to use from docker command without the help of the execution script
+Follow these instructions if you prefer to use Docker commands without the help of the execution script.

 ### 1. Quick Start